StanislasJEANGEY/SAE_BONIN_JEANGEY_SEILER_YUNG/README.md

 - To sign up in our application you should click in the button “s’inscrire”.
 - You will be redirected to a page where you can add your email and your password.
-- After these things done you have an account et now can register.
+- After these things done you have an account et now can sign in.
 To register it’s almost the same thing as sign up, but you must click on the button “connexion”.

 # Now how to navigate on NetVOD.